kurtkuehnert/bevy_terrain/docs/implementation.md

 Currently, I load all nodes inside the `load_distance` around the viewer.
 There is no prioritization or load balancing.
 I would like to explore different loading strategies (e.g. distance only, view frustum based, etc.) to enable use cases like streaming data from a web server.
 For that, the strategy would have to minimize the loading requests while maximizing the visual quality.
-When streaming from disk this wasn’t a problem yet.
+When streaming from disk this wasn't a problem yet.

 Additionally, the plugin panics if the node atlas is out of indices (i.e. the maximum amount of nodes is loaded).
 This is unacceptable in production use.